Search: 10 results

 I will get up now and go about the town, in the streets and in the wide ways I will go after him who is the love of my soul: I went after him, but I did not see him.

-Until the day be cool, and the shadows flee away, I will get me to the mountain of myrrh, And to the hill of frankincense.
+Until the day, breathe, and the shadows, be lengthened, I will get me unto the mountain of myrrh, and unto the hill of frankincense.

 My loved one is gone down into his garden, to the beds of spices, to take food in the gardens, and to get lilies.